 What to look for

-A good adviser will:
+A financial adviser should:

 - Take the time to understand your circumstances